 If it’s all in the ‘too hard basket’, then don’t despair!
 Start with these easy-to-grow plants get at least some food on the table without the need for garden tools.
 These ideas only require minimal time and a few basic supplies to start saving money and improving your health.

 Mint and lemon balm are both shade lovers.
 Lemon balm tea is a natural anti-depressant, can lift the spirits and relieve morning sickness if drunk with lemon first thing in the morning.
-Mint has antiseptic, antiviral and anaesthetic properties and chewing a few leaves can help relieve sore throats, colds, coughs, and headaches.
+Mint has antiseptic, antiviral, and anesthetic properties, and chewing a few leaves can help relieve sore throats, colds, coughs, and headaches.
 These are great medicinal and culinary herbs to have on hand.
 Why waste time going to the chemist when you can have healthy alternatives right at home?

-Aloe vera is another hardy home pharmacy plant that thrives on neglect, grows well in a sunny spot indoors or outside in a shallow pot, with well-drained potting mix and an occasional watering.
-Break off a leaf and scrape the gel inside as an aftershave balm or skin moisturiser, to heal burns, soothe stings, bites, rashes and cuts.
+Aloe vera is another hardy home pharmacy plant that thrives on neglect, grows well in a sunny spot indoors or outside in a shallow pot, with a well-drained potting mix and occasional watering.
+Break off a leaf and scrape the gel inside as an aftershave balm or skin moisturizer, to heal burns, soothe stings, bites, rashes, and cuts.
 Keep cut leaves wrapped in the fridge.